Getting your Trinity Audio player ready... |

 Which Schools Do Not Superscore SATs in the Top 25?

-We’ve already discussed Yale and Harvard (tied at #3 in the 2022-2023 U.S. News rankings), which “focus on” or “note” your highest section scores but don’t technically superscore.
+Now let’s discuss colleges that don’t superscore — or at least technically don’t superscore.
+We’ve already discussed Princeton and Harvard (#1 and #3 in the 2025 U.S. News rankings).
+They focus on or “note” your highest section scores, but don’t technically superscore, or they superscore only same-version SATs.
 So, they take all of your submitted SAT scores into account.

-Regardless, we can see that, even at those few schools in the top 25 that don’t technically superscore, you still have some options that allow you to be strategic with your SAT scores.
+Regardless, we can see that even at the few schools that don’t superscore SAT (technically), you still have some options that allow you to be strategic with your SAT scores.

 KEY FACT:

-Yale, Harvard, and Carnegie Mellon are currently the only schools in the top 25 that don’t superscore.
-However, all three give consideration to your highest section scores across all test dates.
+Princeton and Harvard are the only top 25 schools that accept SAT scores without superscoring, though both note your highest section scores across all test dates.

 Top Schools That Do Not Consider Test Scores

-• Nearly all schools in the top 25 superscore the SAT, with the exception of Yale, Harvard, and Carnegie Mellon.
-However, those three schools still give consideration to your highest section scores across all test dates.
+- Nearly all schools in the top 25 superscore the SAT, except for Princeton and Harvard, but these 2 schools still consider your highest section scores across all test dates.

-• To find out which colleges superscore and to what extent, start by researching the requirements related to standardized tests on the individual website of each school you’re interested in.
-If any questions remain, contact the college admissions office by phone or email.
+- To find out which colleges superscore and to what extent, start by researching the requirements related to standardized tests on the individual websites of schools you’re interested in.
+If any questions remain, call or email the college admissions office.

 Frequently Asked Questions (FAQ)